tkassila/preacthsl2/README.md

 c) build prod. in github root dir: preact build --no-prerender [--clean]

 !
 Use preact v.
-2.x to build (the last version beofre preact-cli v.
+2.x to build (the last version before preact-cli v.
 3.x)!!

 d) by example create a new dir and copy localhost.key, localhost.crt into certificates directory and